davejacobs/letters-web/source/pages/api.md

 ### J (jump into object) ###

 The `j` method gives you a block in the context of the object it's called on.
 You can call any of the object's methods (in addition to `puts`, etc., for finer-grained debugging) without naming a receiver.
+(You could be explicit and use `self`.
+But what does this look like, Python?)
 Note that if you mutate the object, it will be mutated on the other side of the method.

-    [1, 2, 3].j { puts count unless empty? }.reduce(:+)
+    [1, 2, 3].j { puts length unless empty? }.reduce(:+)
     # => 6

 This expression will print 3 and return 6.